tomdaniels/tetris/README.md

 # Tetris

 Tetris clone written in C++ with raylib.
-To avoid submodules build raylib with cmake directly in the source folder:
+To avoid submodules in the repo I've ignored raylib dir and instead expect you to build raylib with cmake directly in the source folder:

 ```
 git clone https://github.com/raysan5/raylib.git raylib